 On this page

 On March 2, 2026, Microsoft published an advisory on OAuth redirection abuse enabling phishing and malware delivery.
-Attackers register OAuth apps with malicious redirect URIs, then trick users into authenticating through legitimate Microsoft login flows โ only to land on attacker-controlled pages after the redirect.
+Microsoft described phishing-led campaigns where attackers register OAuth apps with attacker-controlled redirect URIs, then send legitimate-looking Microsoft login links that intentionally drive the browser into an authorization error path and bounce victims to attacker infrastructure.

-This isn’t credential theft.
-The user authenticates against real Microsoft infrastructure.
-The abuse happens after authentication, when Azure AD redirects to the app’s registered URI โ which points to a phishing page, malware dropper, or token relay endpoint.
+This isn’t credential theft or classic token theft.
+The user still touches real Microsoft infrastructure, but the attacker wins when Entra ID redirects the browser to the app’s registered URI, which points to a phishing page, malware dropper, or relay endpoint.

 This post walks through building detection and hardening for this technique using Microsoft Sentinel and Entra ID Conditional Access.

-Hands-on Lab: All KQL queries, PowerShell scripts, and deployment automation are in the companion repo.
+Hands-on Lab: All KQL queries, PowerShell scripts, and deployment automation are in the companion lab.

 How the Attack Works

-The OAuth redirect abuse pattern exploits how Azure AD handles authentication errors and consent flows.
-As documented in RFC 9700 Section 4.11.2, attackers can deliberately trigger OAuth errors to force silent error redirects.
+The OAuth redirect abuse pattern exploits how Entra ID handles authentication errors and consent flows.
+As documented in RFC 9700 Section 4.11.2 (“Authorization Server as Open Redirector”), attackers can deliberately trigger OAuth errors to force redirects through the authorization server.

 - App Registration โ Attacker registers an OAuth app and sets the redirect URI to an attacker-controlled domain (

-powerappsportals.com,github.io,surge.shwere observed in the wild) - Phishing Link โ Victim receives a link initiating an OAuth authorization code flow with
+powerappsportals.com,github.io,surge.sh, andgitlab.iowere cited by Microsoft) - Phishing Link โ Victim receives a link that initiates an OAuth authorization flow with parameters designed to fail at the authorization step, such as

-65001(user hasn’t granted permission), and redirects to the app’s registered URI witherror=interaction_required - Malicious Redirect โ The victim lands on the attacker’s page, which auto-downloads a ZIP containing LNK files and HTML smuggling loaders, or redirects to an AiTM phishing framework like EvilProxy
+redirect_uriwith error parameters appended - Malicious Landing โ The victim lands on the attacker’s page, which auto-downloads a ZIP containing LNK files and HTML smuggling loaders, or redirects to an AiTM phishing framework like EvilProxy

-The state parameter is repurposed to carry the victim’s email address (encoded via Base64, hex, or custom schemes), so it auto-populates on the phishing page.
+stateparameter is repurposed to carry the victim’s email address (encoded via Base64, hex, or custom schemes), so it auto-populates on the phishing page

 - The URL starts with

-powerappsportals.com,github.io, or any free hosting service - Multiple threat actors have been observed targeting government and public-sector organizations
+github.io,netlify.app, or free hosting services - Microsoft’s advisory confirmed multiple threat actors targeting government and public-sector organizations

 Detection Strategy